Europe mulls a pivot to Asean

 Apart from the persistent problem of economic recovery in the Old Continent, the breadth and depth of Europe’s involvement in the region will largely depend on how Asean’s political and economic integration plays out in the mid-term and on whether the European bloc manages to transform relevant trade and investment ties into geopolitical interconnection.

 Trade and investment connections

-The stream of ASEAN-bound foreign direct investment (FDI) from EU countries dropped 20% in 2015, on a year-to-year basis, to $20 billion, according to the ASEAN Investment Report 2016, released on September 6.
-The fall of European FDI to the Southeast Asian bloc started back in 2008, after the global economic crisis broke out – at that time, European investments to the ASEAN countries topped $32.8 billion.
+The stream of Asean-bound foreign direct investment (FDI) from EU countries dropped 20% in 2015, on a year-to-year basis, to US$20 billion, according to the Asean Investment Report 2016, released on September 6.
+The fall of European FDI to the Southeast Asian bloc started back in 2008, after the global economic crisis broke out – at that time, European investments to the Asean countries topped US$32.8 billion.

 By drawing a parallel, the survey indicates that only less than half of European entrepreneurs plan to expand their activities in China in the future.
 EU firms are indeed finding more obstacles to operate in China, amid growing protectionism, a less-friendly investment environment and, in general, a lack of reciprocity from Beijing.

-ASEAN is becoming an engaging consumer market for Europe, as well as a grouping with an increasingly efficient supply chain.
-The EU is ASEAN’s second-largest commercial partner, after China.
+Asean is becoming an engaging consumer market for Europe, as well as a grouping with an increasingly efficient supply chain.
+The EU is Asean’s second-largest commercial partner, after China.
 Conversely, the Southeast Asian association is the EU’s third-largest trading market, after the US and the Chinese giant.
-Euro-ASEAN trade turnover in goods was at some $226 billion in 2015, Eurostat reports.
+Euro-Asean trade turnover in goods was at some US$226 billion in 2015, Eurostat reports.

 An alternative to China